2020 Honolulu mayoral election

-The 2020 Honolulu mayoral election determined the Mayor of the City and County of Honolulu for the term commencing in January 2021.
-Incumbent mayor Kirk Caldwell is ineligible to run for a third term due to term limits.
+The 2020 Honolulu mayoral election determined the mayor of the City and County of Honolulu for the term commencing in January 2021.
+Incumbent mayor Kirk Caldwell was ineligible to run for a third term due to term limits.

-The position of Mayor of Honolulu is non-partisan.
+The position of mayor of Honolulu is non-partisan.
 A nonpartisan blanket primary was held on Saturday, August 8, 2020.
 With no candidate receiving an outright majority of the vote in the primary, the top two finishers, Rick Blangiardi and Keith Amemiya, advanced to a November general election runoff on Tuesday, November 3, 2020.

-Rick Blangiardi dominated the general election, defeating Amemiya with 58.2% of all votes.
-The City and County also had a record-shattering turnout, with 385,442 total votes in the election being cast.
-This was the highest turnout in as many years.
+Rick Blangiardi won the general election, defeating Amemiya with 58.2% of all votes.
+The city and county also had a record turnout, with 385,442 total votes in the election being cast.
 Blangiardi was inaugurated as mayor on January 2, 2021.